tonyzhao668/SQL_challenge/README.md

 * The Jupyter Notebook of the sqlalchemy analysis.
 ![Sqlalchemy](Images/sqlalchemy.PNG)

-    Remarks: please noticed the username and password for SQLAlchemy are not supplied.
+    Remarks: please noticed the username and password for PostgreSql are not supplied.